 Baldwin’s long essay “No Name In The Street” touched on the killings of his friends Malcolm X, Megdar Evers, and Dr. Martin Luther King Jr. Baldwin is also credited for bringing Nina Simone into the movement along with poet Langston Hughes and “Raisin In The Sun” author Lorraine Hansberry.

-Baldwin died at the age of 63 from stomach cancer in France.
+Baldwin died at the age of 63 from stomach cancer in France on Dec.
+1, 1987.
 He is buried at the Ferncliff Cemetery in Westchester County, New York.

 Baldwin’s legacy continues to live in a variety of ways: Author Toni Morrison edited and curated a collection of Baldwin’s writings.
 Additionally, Baldwin’s work is a staple in many American Literature classes in high schools and colleges.
 The United States Postal Service honored Baldwin in 2005 with a first-class postage stamp, which also featured a short biography revealed after the peeling of the stamp.